Spring Valley Caverns

 Tyson Spring Cave

 Tyson Spring Cave, located in S.E.
 Minnesota, is a historically significant cave, which has captivated local inhabitants for hundreds, perhaps thousands of years.
 A major stream flows out of its remote picturesque entrance, located at the base of towering limestone cliffs.
 In 1987 explorers successfully pushed through a water filled passage and walked along miles of breathtaking passages.
-Due to the water filled constriction, exploration and survey efforts were extremely sporadic until this cave system was purchased by the Minnesota Karst Preserve and a safe entrance shaft was created.
-After exploration is complete and a survey is conducted it is thought that this cave system will be 3.5-5 miles in length.
+Due to the water filled constriction, exploration and survey efforts were extremely sporadic until this cave system was purchased by the Minnesota Cave Preserve and a safe entrance shaft was created.
+After exploration is complete and a survey is conducted it is thought that this cave system will be 4 to 5 miles in length.
+In 2008 cave explorers unearthed rare extinct ice-age bones, resulting in the most significant scientific finding in any Upper Midwest cave.
+Tyson Spring Cave is one of the most important Pleistocene sites in the Northern United States.

 Read the HISTORY